 The preparation of the annual budget for the City is governed by the provisions of Chapter 44 of the Massachusetts General Laws.
-The budget cycle for FY24 was initiated in November 2022.
+The budget cycle for FY25 was initiated in November 2023.
 At that time, Budget Office staff met with the City Manager and Finance Director to update the City's five-year financial projections in order to establish general budgetary guidelines and limitations for the coming year.

 The budget format is based on a system of goals and measures that are quantifiable and calculate selected unit costs of services, where applicable.
-The emphasis is on further integration of City Council goals.
-Working within this framework has facilitated the continuing refinement of the budget document.
+The budget document is continuously being refined in order to promote transparency and clarity on how the City allocates resources to support community and council priorities.

 The City Manager, in his guidelines, asked departments to be mindful of the City's new initiatives, as well as City Council goals and priorities and the impacts they will have on the operating budget.
-These were also discussed at the City Council Finance Committee hearings in December 2022 and January 2023, which also gave the City Council an opportunity to provide input on the development of the FY24 operating and capital budgets.
+There were four City Council Finance Committee hearings between December 2023 and March 2024 related to the operating and capital budgets and projections for future years.
+These hearings were also an opportunity for the City Council to provide input on the development of the FY25 operating and capital budgets.
 All Other Ordinary Maintenance, Travel & Training, and Extraordinary Expenditures lines should remain level funded going into the formal presentation with the City leadership.
 Departments should make an effort to absorb increasing costs due to contractual terms within their budgets and not knowingly underbudget them.
 The supplemental request process remained the same, with requests for new or expanded services submitted separately outside of the base budget.

-The FY24 goal was to submit a budget to the City Council that supports Council priorities and programmatic and operational needs.
+The FY25 goal was to submit a budget to the City Council that supports Council priorities and programmatic and operational needs.
 Several processes are used to guide the City's overall strategic planning efforts, all of which help guide budgetary decision making, and to varying degrees consist of community input, goals, objectives, and implementation strategies.
 These include but are not limited to:

-- City Council Goals and Policy Orders, which directly reflect City Council policies and priorities - Finance Committee hearings on operating and capital budget development - Biennial Resident Survey, a statistically valid random survey conducted every two years since 2000, which is used to provide insight into priorities and workplans - Cambridge Public Schools District Plan, a strategic plan that informs the Education Department budget - Citizen Advisory Boards and Commissions help guide Citywide decision-making processes through resident participation on a variety of topic focused boards and commissions - Long-term Financial Planning process updated annually to provide context for budgetary decisions - Capital Investment Planning process updated annually to ensure that citywide capital needs are addressed in a timely and efficient manner - The Participatory Budgeting process directly allocates a portion of the capital budget and provides insight into residents' budgetary priorities - Envision Cambridge, a City-wide plan which provides a blueprint for the City's growth and change to make Cambridge a sustainable, inclusive, and connected community for generations to come - Climate Protection Plan, which is focused on reducing greenhouse gas emissions and improved resiliency and has led to several other more specific plans and efforts related to sustainability - Departmental strategic plans completed by the Information Technology, Police, and Library departments
+- City Council Goals and Policy Orders, which directly reflect City Council policies and priorities - Finance Committee hearings on operating and capital budget development - Annual Resident Survey, a statistically valid random survey conducted every two years since 2000, which is used to provide insight into priorities and workplans - Cambridge Public Schools District Plan, a strategic plan that informs the Education Department budget - Citizen Advisory Boards and Commissions help guide Citywide decision-making processes through resident participation on a variety of topic focused boards and commissions - Long-term Financial Planning process updated annually to provide context for budgetary decisions - Capital Investment Planning process updated annually to ensure that citywide capital needs are addressed in a timely and efficient manner - The Participatory Budgeting process directly allocates a portion of the budget and provides insight into residents' budgetary priorities - Envision Cambridge, a City-wide plan which provides a blueprint for the City's growth and change to make Cambridge a sustainable, inclusive, and connected community for generations to come - Climate Protection Plan, which is focused on reducing greenhouse gas emissions and improved resiliency and has led to several other more specific plans and efforts related to sustainability - Departmental strategic plans completed by the Information Technology, Police, and Library departments